Asymptotics for the Tur\'an number of Berge-$K_{2,t}$: Introduction

 Tur\'an-type extremal problems in graphs and hypergraphs are the central topic of extremal combinatorics and has a vast literature.
 For a survey of recent results we refer the reader to \cite{FS2013, K2011,MV2016}.

 The classical definition of a hypergraph cycle due to Berge is the following.
-A Berge cycle of length $k$ is an alternating sequence of distinct vertices and hyperedges of the form $v_1$,$h_{1}$,$v_2$,$h_{2},\ldots,v_k$,$h_{k}$,$v_1$ where $v_i,v_{i+1} \in h_{i}$ for each $i \in \{1,2,\ldots,k-1\}$ and $v_k,v_1 \in h_{k}$ and is denoted Berge-$C_k$.
+A \textit{Berge cycle of length $k$} denoted Berge-$C_k$ is an alternating sequence of distinct vertices and distinct hyperedges of the form $v_1$,$h_{1}$,$v_2$,$h_{2},\ldots,v_k$,$h_{k}$,$v_1$ where $v_i,v_{i+1} \in h_{i}$ for each $i \in \{1,2,\ldots,k-1\}$ and $v_k,v_1 \in h_{k}$.
 A Berge-path is defined similarly.
+Note that in this setting it makes sense to talk about $C_2$: a Berge-$C_2$ is a Berge copy of the multigraph consisting of two parallel edges, i.e., a hypergraph consiting of two hyperedges that share at least 2 vertices.
 An important Tur\'an-type extremal result for Berge cycles is due to Lazebnik and Verstra\"ete \cite{LV2003}, who studied the maximum number of hyperedges in an $r$-uniform hypergraph containing no Berge cycle of length less than five (i.e., girth five).
 Interestingly, they relate the question of estimating the maximum number of edges in a hypergraph of given girth with the famous question of estimating generalized Tur\'an numbers initiated by Brown, Erd\H{o}s and S\'os \cite{BES} and show that the two problems are equivalent in some cases.
 Since then Tur\'an-type extremal problems for hypergraphs in the Berge sense have attracted considerable attention: see e.g., \cite{BGY2008, Missing_case, FO2017, gp1, gp2, GYKL2017, GYL2012, gyl12, JM2016, T2016}.

 Gerbner and Palmer \cite{gp1} gave the following natural generalization of the definitions of Berge cycles and Berge paths.
 Let $F=(V(F),E(F))$ be a graph and $\cB=(V(\cB),E(\cB))$ be a hypergraph.
 We say $\cB$ is \textit{Berge-F} if there is a bijection $\phi:E(F) \rightarrow E(\cB)$ such that $e \subseteq \phi(e)$ for all $e \in E(F)$.
 In other words, given a graph $F$ we can obtain a Berge-$F$ by replacing each edge of $F$ with a hyperedge that contains it.
-Given a family of graphs $\mathcal F$, we say that a hypergraph $\cH$ is Berge-$\mathcal F$-free if for every $F \in \mathcal F$, the hypergraph $\cH$ does not contain a Berge-$F$ as a subhypergraph.
+Given a family of graphs $\mathcal F$, we say that a hypergraph $\cH$ is \textit{Berge-$\mathcal F$-free} if for every $F \in \mathcal F$, the hypergraph $\cH$ does not contain a Berge-$F$ as a subhypergraph.
 The maximum possible number of hyperedges in a Berge-$\mathcal F$-free hypergraph on $n$ vertices is the \emph{Tur\'an number} of Berge-$\mathcal F$.

 Only a handful of results are known about the asymptotic behaviour of Tur\'an numbers for hypergraphs.
 Our main goal in this paper is to determine sharp asymptotics for the Tur\'an number of Berge-$K_{2,t}$ and Berge-$\{C_2, K_{2,t}\}$ in $3$-uniform hypergraphs.
 In fact, we prove a general theorem which also provides bounds in the $r$-uniform case.